ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Waterfall Shape Up

- ere are entire books written on these patterns, and my favorite is *Scrum: e Art of Doing Twice the Work in Half the Time* by Jeff Sutherland.
+ There are entire books written on these patterns, and my favorite is *Scrum: e Art of Doing Twice the Work in Half the Time* by Jeff Sutherland.

- ere are some fundamental strengths and weaknesses of these approaches that I'll discuss in this chapter; however, in the real world, the differences between the processes are dwarfed by the impact of how well the manager implements the chosen process.
+ There are some fundamental strengths and weaknesses of these approaches that I'll discuss in this chapter; however, in the real world, the differences between the processes are dwarfed by the impact of how well the manager implements the chosen process.
 Your job as tech leader is to pick a process and ensure it's implemented well and iterated on.

 A good development process respects the following truisms about software development: